chrisanthropic/slim-pickins-jekyll-theme/README.md

   * add your `s3_id`. `s3_secret`, and `s3_bucket`
 * Update the Rakefile notify task to use your url
   * replace `site = "www.YOUR-URL.com"` with your actual url.

+## MISC.
+The blog posts included are duplicated from my actual blog and are the documentation of how I created this theme.
+From starting with a fresh Jekyll installation to the final product.